khaosans/Imputation/README.md

 - design and apply transparent imputation rules, and
 - deliver stakeholder‑ready visuals for the United States and Singapore markets.

 Use the `notebooks/aavail_imputation_workflow.ipynb` notebook as the primary analytical asset.
 The `notebooks/aavail_eda_assignment.ipynb` notebook contains comprehensive exploratory data analysis and visualizations.
+The `notebooks/aavail_presentation.ipynb` notebook provides a RISE slideshow presentation for deliverables.

 Repository Setup
 ----------------